jaimehrubiks/kodewolf/source/content/blog/hash-code-2017.md

 I've thought that it didn't matter, and that all I needed was to modify the **objective function** in order to work it out, but I was wrong.

 Neural networks are not magic at all, they adapt their score with a **gradient** that makes them go in a better direction.
-Here the end of the pipeline and the pizza in input were not related at all by *linear functions*, so our neural network didn't really know where to go.
+Here the end of the pipeline and the pizza in input were not related by any *linear function* at all, so our neural network didn't really know where to improve.

-The point of having another neural network after (that is trained by the way) is to complete the linear pipeline as well and allow a gradient to be generated and then applied.
+The point of having another neural network (that is trained by the way) at the end is to complete the linear pipeline i.e allow a gradient to be generated and then applied.

 # Algorithm to the rescue

 After having learn from our first attempt, we were ready to go back to normal algorithm with a good old **Branch and bound**.

-And it worked quite nicely in fact, the branch and bound is a strong algorithm that always give a good solution at first, and then with time always better and better solutions.
+And it worked quite nicely in fact, the branch and bound is a strong algorithm that always gives you a good solution at first, and will with time improve its best solution.

-With a clever score or two, you can make the branch and bound refute a good amount of solution at the start of the branch and improve its speed by far.
+With a clever score or two, you can make the branch and bound refute a good amount of solutions at the beginning of a branch and improve its speed by far.

-However, when the pizza began to be really huge, the branch and bound was overwhelmed and never gave a good solution because there was too many at the same level.
+However, when the pizza began to be really huge, the branch and bound was overwhelmed and never gave a really good solution because the depth was too big.

 # Split everything !